Kovee98/selectal/README.md

 npm install selectal
 ```

-or manually download the files you need from github.
+or manually download the files you need from [here](https://github.com/Kovee98/selectal/releases "Releases").

 ## Usage
 In the javascript files where you need it: